-- 50178------- Electricity 2: (May only be battery-powered projects using battery components and wiring) Exhibit a circuit board demonstrating parallel and series switches, including a circuit diagram; 3-way or 4-way switch circuit using DC/battery; OR a basic electrical device (examples: rocket launcher, burglar alarm, etc).
+50178------ Electricity 2: (May only be battery-powered projects using battery components and wiring) Exhibit a circuit board demonstrating parallel and series switches, including a circuit diagram; 3-way or 4-way switch circuit using DC/battery; OR a basic electrical device (examples: rocket launcher, burglar alarm, etc).
 All projects must include a report explaining how the project was constructed and the principles demonstrated.
 Recommendations can be found on the website.
 Projects using paper clips, cardboard, thumbtacks, & brads are not eligible for state fair exhibits in electricity.
-Members wishing to exhibit these types of projects should consider exhibiting in Junkdrawer Robotics 1 or 2. - 50179------ Electricity 3: Exhibit a 120V lighting fixture or other appliance which uses a switch; OR two electrical household circuits using 120V materials to comply with National Electrical Code, one with a simple on/off switch to control bulb, and one using 3-way switches to control light from two locations; OR other project which demonstrates principles in the Wired for Power book.
+Members wishing to exhibit these types of projects should consider exhibiting in Junkdrawer Robotics 1 or 2.

+- 50179---- Electricity 3: Exhibit a 120V lighting fixture or other appliance which uses a switch;

+OR two electrical household circuits using 120V materials to comply with National Electrical Code, one with a simple on/off switch to control bulb, and one using 3-way switches to control light from two locations; OR other project which demonstrates principles in the Wired for Power book.
 All electricity projects must include a report, explaining how the project was constructed, and principles for its operation.
 Recommendations can be found on the website. - ------ Electricity 4: (Not eligible for State Fair) Exhibit any electronic or solid state appliance.
 Exhibitor must be able to explain how the project was constructed, how it is to be used and how it works.
-When project is being constructed, general safety and workmanship should be considered. - 50181------ Ready4Life Challenge See page 71 for the full list of requirements Ready4Life Challenge Projects. - 50400------ Maker See page 71 for the full list of requirements for the Maker Project and exhibit date and time.
+When project is being constructed, general safety and workmanship should be considered. - 50181------ Ready4Life Challenge See page 69 for the full list of requirements Ready4Life Challenge Projects.